jamestiotio/overdue_backend/README.md

     | A Record | `www` | `<DigitalOcean Droplet's IPv4 Address>` | 60 min |
     | CAA Record | `@` | `0 issue letsencrypt.org` | 60 min |

     Secondly, get a domain name for the game client as well for the purposes of the CORS policy.
-Preferably, the domains should have TLD-level HSTS enabled (i.e., included in the HSTS preload secure namespace list, such as `.APP` or `.DEV` domains) so as to force secure HTTPS connections through browsers by default, which actually does not affect Let's Encrypt ACME Challenge verification process (HTTP connections would not be automatically redirected to HTTPS since [this PR](https://github.com/petertrotman/actix-web-middleware-redirect-https/pull/4) is not merged yet).
+Preferably, the domains should have TLD-level HSTS enabled (i.e., included in the HSTS preload secure namespace list, such as `.APP` or `.DEV` domains) so as to force secure HTTPS connections through browsers by default, which actually does not affect the Let's Encrypt ACME Challenge verification process (HTTP connections would not be automatically redirected to HTTPS since [this PR](https://github.com/petertrotman/actix-web-middleware-redirect-https/pull/4) is not merged yet).
 Regarding prevention of XSS attacks, the `Content-Security-Policy` header should be automatically set by `actix-web` and the TLS implementation for this back-end server.
 The front-end game client would include the corresponding appropriate `Content-Security-Policy` header as well.
 By default, the backend server code will be rate-limited and will possess enough necessary input validation and verification (any malformed, incompatible or invalid input data will be automatically rejected).
 Use `iptables` to limit the number of SSH connection attempts.
 Install `fail2ban` to further protect the SSH port 22.
 Use the SSH key pairs provided by DigitalOcean.
 Use port knocking.
 Do not allow root logins.
 Restrict access to a named group.
 Do not use shared logins.
 Do not allow direct access below the presentation tier.
 Optionally, we can also set up a dedicated Droplet host acting as a SSH jump server box.
 For additional security, a load balancer could also be deployed to mitigate DDoS attacks.
 These are the settings for the DigitalOcean Cloud Firewall:

     - Inbound Rules:
       | Type | Protocol | Port Range | Sources |